trippdavis/Pokedex-Day2/README.md

 ## Phase 2B: Write a `Toy` Model, `PokemonToys` Collection

 We're ready to write our `Toy` model and `PokemonToys` collection in `pokedex-0.js`.
-At this point, they simply extend their respective Backbone classes.
+At this point, they need only extend their respective Backbone classes.
+Additionally, set the `model` property of `PokemonToys`.

 On the server side a Pokemon model has a `has_many` toys association.
 Backbone does not have a built in mechanism for representing